ipfs/camp/SCI-FI_FAIR/presenter-MarneeDear.md

 FAPRS - F# for APRS, a system I wrote to construct, schedule, and manage APRS messages.

-The system will attempt to model an emergency communications system that uses Ham Broadand mesh networks and APRS VHF radio communications to distribute messages and share data.
+The system will attempt to model an emergency communications system that uses Ham Broadband mesh networks and APRS VHF radio communications to distribute messages and share data.

 # WHO will PRESENT the project?
 Me, Marnee Dearman.
 Github handle MarneeDear.